 Those are the essentials.
 Then it also provides

-An A&I database (index) is a common source of citations, but it isn't the only place to find them.
+An A&I database (index) or Omni is a common source of citations, but they're not the only places to find them.

 Find citations in some of the following: